itay17283/AICryptoAdvisor/README.md

 #Run the Backend
 cd server
 npm install
-*make sure that you downloaded to your computer pgadmin 4 and posrgreSQL* npm run start:dev
+*make sure that you downloaded to your computer pgadmin4 and posrgreSQL* npm run start:dev

 #Run the Frontend
 cd client
+npm install
 npm start
 ```